 This tiredness may be your only symptom, or you may also have any or all of the other symptoms.

 Some people experience mild symptoms, and others more intense symptoms.

-Adults can be diagnosed with CFS/ME only after they have had symptoms for four months or more, while a child would need to have shown symptoms for three months or more.
+Patients can be diagnosed with CFS/ME only after they have had symptoms for six months or more.